 April Award Round-Up

-The Department is pleased to announce several awards and achievements earned by members of the Entomology community here at UW-Madison!
+The Department is pleased to announce numerous awards and achievements earned by members of the Entomology community here at UW-Madison!

 Morgan Weissner (Groves Lab) received the 2026 Wisconsin Distinguished Graduate Fellowship, an award presented by the Wisconsin Potato and Vegetable Growers Association.
 Morgan is working on identifying potential trans-generational effects of sub-lethal pesticide exposure on the Colorado potato beetle, including novel RNA-interference-based pesticides.